opsschool/curriculum/text_editing_101.rst

   vi helloworld.txt

-The editor will start up in command mode.
+The editor will start up in normal mode.
 The first thing we want to do is add some text to the file.
 Press ``i`` to enter "insert" mode.
 You will notice that the editor begins to let you start typing text into the file.
 Enter some text into the file::